zachvalenta/jvns.ca/content/post/2018-09-03-editing-my-blog-s-http-headers-with-cloudflare-workers.markdown

 reproduce it, so it seemed hard to report to my web host ("hey, i have this problem periodically, but you can't observe it, you just have to take my word that it happens, can you do something?")

-The most obvious thing to try that I haven't tried is changing web hosts to S3 or Github Pages or something, but I didn't feel like doing that.
+The most obvious things to try that I haven't tried are:

+* changing web hosts to S3 or Github Pages or something (changing web hosts is time consuming & annoying!)
+* don't use a CDN so that bad HTTP responses don't get cached (for various reasons I want to keep using a CDN :) )

 ### what worked: Cloudflare workers